Tyawo/TRAINGAME/README.md

 # TECHNOLOGY AND PACKAGES USED

+Different applications and languages were used in this project:

 * Firebase to host arrival and departure data

 * Moment.js to format the time.

 * HTML and CSS to design and style the website

-* Javascript to collect, manipulate the data and save train information in the firebase.
+* Javascript to collect, manipulate and save the data and the trains information in the firebase.